Upcoming Meetings and Notices

-For over 125 years the Pennsylvania Chautauqua has been a quite retreat where art, culture, spiritualism, nature and community come together.
+For over 125 years the Pennsylvania Chautauqua has been a quiet retreat where art, culture, spiritualism, nature and community come together.

 Chautauqua was founded as an outdoor educational experience for Sunday school teachers by John Heyl Vincent, a Methodist Minister and Lewis Miller, a local businessman on Lake Chautauqua, New York in 1874.
 The summer camp format proved to be popular with families - thus began The Chautauqua Institute.
 After its inception the movement spread rapidly through the United States, bringing education, culture, physical and religious activities as well as entertainment to rural America.
 There were over two hundred Chautauquas at the height of the movement.
 The advent of the automobile, the radio and movie theaters caused the demise of most of the Chautauquas.